Skip to main content

 Maintain Security Software

 The tools and tactics cyber experts use are constantly evolving with the industry.
-As a Cyber Analyst, after you decide what security software to use, it’s important to keep it updated.
+As a Cyber Analyst, it’s important to keep security software updated.
 According to Norton Security, keeping operating systems updated and patched with the latest security measures will help keep them safe from the latest threats.

 Research IT and Security Trends

-Keeping up-to-date on the latest IT and security trends is a top priority for Cybersecurity Analysts.
-This ensures that their security strategies are in line with what experts recommend and relate to what’s going in the industry.
+Maintaining the latest IT and security trends is a top priority for Cybersecurity Analysts.
+This ensures their security strategies align with expert recommendations and industry best practices.

 Develop Best Practices